brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 17 bht.md

 2. "The method by which so great a benefit is obtained is also expressed.
 What a remarkable commendation is here bestowed on faith, that, by means of it, the Son of God becomes our own, and 'makes his abode with us!'"
 3. "The firmness and constancy which our love ought to possess are pointed out by two metaphors.
 There are many persons not wholly destitute of love; but it is easily removed or shaken, because its roots are not deep.
 Paul desires that it should be rooted and grounded, — thoroughly fixed in our minds, so as to resemble a well-founded building or deeply-planted tree."

+### Philip Schaff:
+1. "The word 'dwell' points to a permanent indwelling of one who takes entire possession."
+2. "Christ dwells in us by faith, because it is by faith we perceive His presence, His excellence and His glory."
+3. "The figures are taken respectively from a tree and a building; but the former word was frequently used to indicate 'firmness at the base or foundation'."

 ### Archibald T. Robertson:
 1. "Christ is asked to make his home in our hearts.
 This is the ideal, but a deal of fixing would have to be done in our hearts for Christ."
 2. "Being rooted and grounded in love."